-Investment property comprises property assets held to generate rental income and capital gains.
+Investment property comprises property assets held to generate rental income and capital gains and is recognised at cost.

 Property, plant and equipment and intangible assets are initially recognised at purchase price plus directly attributable costs, together with borrowing costs where a long period of construction or adaptation is required before the asset can be brought into service.